mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

 4. There has to be some feedback loop.
 You have to be able to measure your progress.
 You have to be able to see the results of your compounding efforts.

-Some skills you've compounded throughout your lifetime or career will become irrelevant.
-Often overnight, when huge seismic shifts happen in the landscape (e.g. the internet, the pandemic, rise of AI, etc).
-You have to be able to pivot and adapt.
-You have to be able to unlearn and relearn.
-You have to be able to compound new skills.
+> Aside: Some skills you've compounded throughout your lifetime or career will eventually become irrelevant.
+Most of this will happen gradually over time.
+Some will happen overnight due to seismic landscape shifts (e.g. the pandemic, 9/11 global aftermath, rise of AI, etc).
+Firstly, it is important to acknowledge to yourself that your hard-acquired skills are either fading into irrelevance (best case), or are no longer relevant (worst case).
+You'll have to pivot, you have to be unlearn and relearn.
+It is *almost* like starting from scratch, but you might be able to draw from your past experiences & skills.

-Landscapes will shifts, often overnight.
-You have to adapt and pivot.

-Be hard to compete with

-deliberate practice.

 -----

 ## Applying leverage

+Be hard to compete with

 * leverage (how to get 10X output for 1X input, scaling)
   * capital/money